Flexible Working Arrangements Policy

 - The private phone number and address of a staff member who is working from home must not be divulged to students or external stakeholders without the staff member’s express permission.

-- All meetings with students or external stakeholders must be carried out on a University site, online (e.g. via Zoom), or in a similar professional setting in order to maintain the necessary level of professionalism and safety.
+- All meetings with students or external stakeholders must be carried out on a University site, online (e.g. via Zoom or Teams), or in a similar professional setting in order to maintain the necessary level of professionalism and safety.

-- Staff are reminded of their responsibilities and accountabilities under the Safety and Wellness Policy and the Management of Work-Related Accidents and Injuries Policy.
+- Staff are reminded of their responsibilities and accountabilities under the Safety and Wellness Policy and the Management of Work-Related Discomfort, Pain, Injury and Illness Policy.

 Responsibility for monitoring compliance